cgarbin/cgarbin.github.io/_posts/2024-05-11-how-to-read-and-write-a-paper.md

 How to turn that "read" advice into "write" advice:

 1. **Ensure that the results are statistically significant**.
 Use error bars, p-values, or other statistical measures to show that the results are not due to chance.
-1. **Perform [ablation studies](https://en.wikipedia.org/wiki/Ablation_(artificial_intelligence))** to show the impact of different components of your approach and to prove that the results come from your approach, not to other factors.
+1. **Perform [ablation studies](https://en.wikipedia.org/wiki/Ablation_(artificial_intelligence))** to show the impact of different components of your approach and to prove that the results come from your approach, not other factors.

 Here are a few lessons that that took me a while to learn: